Notes on tapers vs. fades

 Worth noting: currently, drop skin fades are very popular, so when some people say “a fade,” they specifically mean “a drop skin fade.”

-Some barbers get in the weeds trying to explain the differences between grading for a taper and grading for a fade, or between low-contrast/gentle graduation and high-contrast/sharp graduation.
-While these explanations are useful to those already in the know, I think overemphasis on grading contributes to the confusion.
 Tapers aren’t just gentle fades, and fades aren’t just sharp tapers.
 They’re two different categories of cut.
 They take different approaches to the hairline and create different shapes and silhouettes.

-Attempts to define strict heights for tapers and fades are similarly unhelpful.
+Attempts to define strict heights for tapers and fades were similarly unhelpful.
 Both tapers and fades can begin grading at different positions on the head.
 High, tight tapers can look like fades, especially if the person has a hair color that blends with their skin.
 Low and drop fades can look like tapers, especially if the person has a hair color that contrasts with their skin.

 Explanations like these raise more questions than they answer, and they’re unnecessary when clearer explanations are available.